machineash/legacy-workflow-automation/README.md

 Because these errors are holding up shipping oeprations, customers are complaning and you are at your wits end.
 The application works, but it is hard to maintain.
 You've tried getting your teammates to learn it to try and delegate, but they don't want to touch it with a 10-foot pole.

-To bring this situation back to reality... this is an issue many people and organizations experience when they legacy systems is baked into their business.
+To bring this situation back to reality... this is an issue many people and organizations experience when legacy systems are baked into their business.

 ## Solutions, Methods, Tools